 Going Back To The United States

-Going back to the United States, Denise Henry once and for all decided to get to the bottom of her skin condition.
+Denise Henry once and for all decided to get to the bottom of her skin condition when she went back to the United States,.
 From the steroid cream that she was given by the dermatologist in Argentina, she researched all the ingredients and found natural solutions for each of them.

 From there, Denise Henry started making her creams while regularly teaching and meditating.
 As her body developed a sense of calmness, Denise Henry realized that she stopped itching!

 Apparently, Denise Henry discovered that eczema could be treated naturally.
-Hence, she created a framework of mindfulness, environment, symptoms, and solutions.
-Aptly called as M.E.S.S., Denise Henry put together simple steps to live a life pain-free.
+That is why she created a framework of mindfulness, environment, symptoms, and solutions.
+Aptly called as M.E.S.S., Denise Henry put together simple steps to live a pain-free life.

 “Be aware.
 You can heal.
 Changing that mindset is so powerful, and care is the key,” said Denise Henry.
 “Medication and going out in nature absorbs bioenergy.
 Working out is also part of the care.”